FOSS4GAcademy/GST101FOSS4GLabs/Module 4 Lab/QGIS 2.8/Module 4 Lab.md

 ![Male Greater sage-grouse](figures/Male_Greater_sage-grouse.png "Male Greater sage-grouse")

+Image attribution: By Pacific Southwest Region from Sacramento, US (Greater Sage-Grouse) [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons.

 ###	Task 1 - Add Data, Organize Map Layers and Set Coordinate Reference System

 In this first task you will learn a new way to add data to QGIS Desktop.
 You will then set the projection for the map project, organize the data layers in the Table of Contents and change the layer names.

 1. Open QGIS Desktop.

 In Lab 2 you learned how to add data to QGIS Desktop by using the Add Vector Data and Add Raster Data buttons.
-Now you’ll learn another method of adding data to QGIS Desktop.
-You’ll use the QGIS Desktop Browser panel.
+Now you will learn another method of adding data to QGIS Desktop.
+You will use the QGIS Desktop Browser panel.

 2. Click View | Panels and make sure *Browser* is checked.
 The Browser panel will now be displayed.